Symplectic integrator: A fourth-order example

 A fourth-order integrator (with $k=4$) was also discovered by Ruth in 1983 and distributed privately to the particle-accelerator community at that time.
 This was described in a lively review article by Forest.

 This fourth-order integrator was published in 1990 by Forest and Ruth and also independently discovered by two other groups around that same time.

 To determine these coefficients, the Baker–Campbell–Hausdorff formula can be used.
 Yoshida, in particular, gives an elegant derivation of coefficients for higher-order integrators.
 Later on, Blanes and Moan further developed partitioned Runge–Kutta methods for the integration of systems with separable Hamiltonians with very small error constants.

+Numerov%27s method, developed by the Russian astronomer Boris Vasil'evich Numerov in 1924, is also a fourth-order symplectic integrator.

 Splitting methods for general nonseparable Hamiltonians

 General nonseparable Hamiltonians can also be explicitly and symplectically integrated.

 To do so, Tao introduced a restraint that binds two copies of phase space together to enable an explicit splitting of such systems.